HebaWaly/RoboND-DeepLearning-Project/writeup.md

 #### 6. The student displays a solid understanding of the limitations to the neural network with the given data chosen for various follow-me scenarios which are conveyed in the write-up.
 As data collection is as important as building the model, the current model and data won't be able to follow a different object, like a dog or a cat for example, because the data (images) was collected to help the model identify the human hero, it captured images with the hero in it from different angles as well as images in which the hero walks among other humans and so on.
 If we want to follow a dog for example, we'll have to collect new data, capturing the dog from different angles and in different positions as well.
 And then train our model using the new data.

+#### 7. Future enhancements
+The project output could be improved by:
+1- Recording more data, for now I only used the images provided by default, adding new images should help improve the model's score.
+2- Experimenting more with the hyperparameters, like decreasing the learning rate more and/or increaasing the number of epochs, this will increase the training time a lot but might increase the score.
+3- Experimenting more with the number of layers in the encoder and decoder, and also changing the filters, I've experimented a little till I reached the desired score, but I could try increasing the layers and the filters to see what happens.

 ### Model